W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ²When you recognize what you are and recognize what your brothers are, you will realize that judging your brothers in any way is without meaning.
 ³In fact, your brothers’ meaning is lost to you precisely *because* you are judging your brothers.
 ⁴All uncertainty comes from the belief that you are under the coercion of judgment.
-⁵You do not need judgment to organise your life, and you certainly do not need judgment to organise yourself.
+⁵You do not need judgment to organize your life, and you certainly do not need judgment to organize yourself.
 ⁶In the presence of knowledge all judgment is automatically suspended, and judgment being suspended in the presence of knowledge is the process that enables recognition to replace perception.
 :::